platformsh/platformsh-docs/docs/src/development/troubleshoot.md

 ## Databases

-For MySQL specific errors, see [troubleshoot MySQL](../configuration/services/mysql/troubleshoot.md).
+For MySQL specific errors, see how to [troubleshoot MySQL](../configuration/services/mysql/troubleshoot.md).

 ### Permission error creating a database